 Every year group has planned a book study.
-The books are used to plan and inspire other areas of the curriculum such as art and DT.
+The books are used to plan and inspire other areas of the curriculum .
 Every year group will plan books studies every year.
 The main aims of the book studies are to:-

 Promote a ‘love of reading’

 Broaden children’s knowledge of literature including ‘classic texts’

 Use books as inspiration for other curriculum studies

 Create excitement and curiosity about texts